-Remembering passwords is one hell of a task.
-There are so many platforms we sign up for daily, and remembering the password for each one of those logins is next to impossible.
-Now you can’t write every one of those logins.
-And if you’re planning to use the same password, then you must be aware of the dangers it will pose.
-In such an unwanted but unavoidable dilemma, a reliable password manager is your one-stop solution.
+If you’re planning to use the same password, you must be aware of its dangers.
+A reliable Android password manager is your one-stop solution in such an unwanted but unavoidable dilemma.
 And the best is to have a free password manager on the Android phone you use so that you can have access to your passwords anywhere you go.
-Let’s learn some more about free password manager apps and root out the best ones for you.
+Let’s learn more about free password manager apps and root out the best ones for you.

 What is a Password Manager?